 5 Ways to Make Your UGC Gallery Shoppable

 Shoppable galleries have quietly become one of the highest-ROI surfaces in ecommerce.
-Unlike a static banner or a product carousel, a shoppable gallery lets a real customer moment (a photo, a video, a review) become the direct path to purchase.
-The result is a buying experience that feels organic, not pushed.
+A static banner or a product carousel sells at the shopper.
+A shoppable gallery lets a real customer moment (a photo, a video, a review) become the direct path to purchase.
+The buying experience feels found, not pushed.

 What makes a gallery truly shoppable?